yaml/yaml-spec/spec/1.2/spec.md

 of [keys], and each [key] in this set is associated with equal [values] in both [mappings].

-If a node has itself as a descendant (via an alias), then equality of that node is implementation-defined.

 > Different URI schemes may define different rules for testing the equality of URIs.
 Since a YAML [processor] cannot be reasonably expected to be aware of them